seejohnrun/nice_http/README.md

 If none of your matchers match the given request - then it will fall through and make the actual request.
 If you want to stop that from happening in your tests (which I fully recommend) - you can just do:

     NiceHTTP::disallowExternalConnections();

 ---

+### Requirements

+NiceHTTP uses namespaces and anonymous functions, so you'll need PHP >= 5.3 Time to upgrade!

+---